Reluctant Interaction Modeling

 The value of $\eta^\ast$ in \eqref{eq:eta_star} is the noise level in Step 2, which is the sum of three terms: the first term depends on the strength of the pure interaction signal.
 The second term stems from the prediction error bound from Step 1, which fits a misspecified model since it ignores the pure interaction signal $W^T \gamma^\ast$ in \eqref{eq:true_repa}.
+The last term depends on the error standard deviation $\sigma$.
 Actually from Theorem \ref{thm:lasso_step1} we see that the second term is a slow rate prediction error bound for Step 1.
 The results in Theorem \ref{thm:main} can thus be generalized by replacing the second term with a faster rate under stronger assumptions if lasso is still used in Step 1, or any other prediction error bound available to a generic method used in Step 1.
 In such a generalization, only the second term in $\eta^\ast$ and the probability with which \eqref{eq:efficiency} and \eqref{eq:bound_pred} hold will be changed.
-Finally, the last term depends on the error standard deviation $\sigma$.

 The result in \eqref{eq:efficiency} characterizes the size of retained interactions used in Step 3.
 In particular, it implies that if $\Var(W^T\gamma^\ast) = 0$, i.e., if all interaction signal can be explained by main effects, then $\hat{\I}_\eta = \emptyset$, and Step 3 is not needed at all.
 Finally, the results in Theorem \eqref{thm:main} hold with probability tending to $1$ as $p \rightarrow \infty$ and $n \rightarrow \infty$.